 read.table(), for example.

 Tip: want to know more about data.table?
 Maybe our course on Data Analysis In R, The data.table Way can interest you!
-With the guidance of Matt Dowle and Arun Srinivasan you will go from being a data.table novice to data.table expert in no time.
+With the guidance of Matt Dowle and Arun Srinivasan, you'll go from being a data.table novice to data.table expert in no time.

 ff package allows for the “memory-efficient storage of large data on disk and fast access functions”.
 It's one of the solutions that frequently pops up when you're looking into discussions that deal with reading in big data as data frames, like here.